Food Historian Reckons With the Black Roots of Southern Food

-Twitty has become an essential voice in the conversation tracing the African roots of southern food.
-It’s become his life mission to unearth the complex stories of the region’s cuisine, drawing out the cultural intersections that shaped it.
+Indeed, the food historian has become an essential voice in the conversation tracing the African roots of southern food.
+It’s become his life mission, he says, to unearth the complex stories of the region’s cuisine, drawing out the cultural intersections that shaped it.

-“Our food is our flag,” Twitty says.
+“Our food is our flag,” Twitty would later tell the crowd that assembled at the American History Museum that day to hear him speak.
 “That’s why this is important.
 When I was growing up, I remember fifth-grade Michael Twitty was taught about his ancestors, like, oh, your ancestors were unskilled laborers who came from the jungles of West Africa.
 They didn’t know anything.
 They were brought here to be slaves and that’s your history.”

-The D.C.-area native first became enraptured by culinary history on a boyhood trip to Colonial Williamsburg in the 1980s.
-There, he was struck by the food demonstrations.
+Twitty, a D.C.-area native, first struck up a passion for culinary history on a boyhood trip to Colonial Williamsburg in the 1980s.
+There he watched the old-timey food demonstrations, captivated.
 When he went home, he started experimenting with historical food.
 He hasn’t stopped.

-After studying African-American studies and anthropology at Howard University, he embarked on a journey to research African-American culinary heritage.
+After studying African-American studies and anthropology at Howard University, he embarked on his own journey to research African-American culinary heritage.
 He learned the art and craft of authentic antebellum cooking, gave lectures, travelled to conferences, and even gained first-hand experience working on historic plantations.